Sign up for our inspirational newsletter and get a FREE kids drawing lesson! ✏️

-Make Cardboard Robot Puppets that Move!
+How to Make Cardboard Robot Puppets that Move

 by Danielle Falk

-Learn how to create fun robot puppets that actually MOVE using cardboard and other recycled materials in this make and play project for kids by Danielle Falk of Little Ginger Studio.
+Learn how to create fun robot puppets that actually move using cardboard and other recycled materials in this make and play project for kids by Danielle Falk of Little Ginger Studio.

-A cardboard box has endless possibilities for re-invention as a fort, rocket, shop or whatever.
+A cardboard box has endless possibilities for re-invention as a fort, rocket, shop, or whatever.

 Cardboard can easily be cut, glued, painted, decorated and shaped into almost anything little imaginations can come up with.
 And it lends itself especially well to puppet-making as it is strong but still easy to manipulate.